Convoluted tax system means many savers are wrongly hammered by HMRC when accessing pension cash.

 What’s more, there will be some who are simply unaware that they have been overtaxed and so don’t actually make a claim.

 What’s more, the money repaid quickly adds up.
-Analysis from AJ Bell suggests that since the introduction of the pension freedoms, the taxman has had to hand back a frankly farcical £693 million.
+Analysis from Canada Life suggests that since 2015, the taxman has had to hand back a frankly farcical £716 million.
 Any way that you look at it, that’s ridiculous.

 It doesn’t have to be like this